-The references to the "Fund's investments" and "the portfolio", as used above to determine the E/S characteristics and sustainable investment percentages, exclude cash and cash equivalents.
-Cash and cash-equivalents may be held for liquidity purposes to support the Fund's overall investment objective.
+Cash and/or cash equivalents are excluded from the asset allocation above.
+Cash and cashequivalents may be held for liquidity purposes to support the Fund's overall investment objective.

 How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?